Uruguay is a small country located in the southeastern region of South America, bordered by Brazil to the north and Argentina to the west.

 Setting up a sole proprietorship in Uruguay is relatively easy for domestic and foreign business ventures.
 Uruguay’s investor-friendly policies and its strategic location for maritime trade will open new avenues for investors to expand their business in this country.

 However, with the help of Multiplier, you can expedite setting up a sole proprietorship in Uruguay.
-Our professional experts will help you by creating contracts, hiring employees, managing their payroll, and benefits with the compliance of domestic laws.
+Our professional experts will help you by creating contracts, hiring employees, managing their wage processing, and benefits with the compliance of domestic laws.
 Multiplier provides reliable EOR solutions to easily tackle all kinds of cross-border challenges.

 Connect with us to enrich your business globally.